 After a break to refuel, you follow the route 338 Zügenschlucht.
 From Monstein, the route leads in the direction of the old silver mines, first along a wide forest trail.
 A gradual climb leads up all the way to Teuf Zügji.
 Here you take the single track on your right and get on a technically demanding section towards Jenisberg.
 This part is only a pleasure for bikers free from giddiness, as there are some deep gorges along the way, while you pass by Brunnentöbeli, Löser, Chüetobel to get to the junction towards Jenisberg.

-A little detour to Jenisberg is worthwhile because of the outstanding view and the little pub called Gässälibeiz.
-The Alps Epic Trail however branches off in the junction before, taking a right that takes you on an exciting downhill run into the Zügenschlucht gorge.
-The route then leads along the old Zügenstrasse to Wiesen station.
-The best panoramic view of the gorge is from the Bärentritt (short flight of steps).
+The original route branches off to the right before Jenisberg and over a single trail you reach the Zügenschlucht gorge at breakneck speed.
+However, this trail is currently closed due to the danger of falling rocks in the Zügenschlucht, a diversion is signalled.
+You pass Wiesen Station.
 At Wiesen Station you leave the route 337 and follow the guidepost to Leidboden.
 Follow the trail along the Landwasser until you stand below the Landwasserviadukt.
 Now, the last climb leads you up to the train station of Filisur.
 To shorten the wait for the train, you should treat yourself with the excellent regional ice cream, available at the pub of the train station.